MDCore/mdcore.github.io/_posts/2018-11-02-on-remote-working-teams-I.md

 * The team will ask questions of the remote team members much like they might of local team members: e.g. ask on a chat message or fire up a call to chat via video and/or voice.
 * The team won't say "They are in the office tomorrow, we will ask them then."
 Treat a remote team member like a co-located one—call them!

 These mostly come down to being in the habit of being both considerate of non-co-located team members, and keeping up co-location-like communication behaviours.
 Getting this right is difficult though, especially if the team has never worked like this.
 It takes time, practice and team members openly sharing feedback about improving.
-This is especially difficult if aonly some regularly work remote; their voice may need amplifying.
+This is especially difficult if only some regularly work remote; their voice may need amplifying.

 ---